quil-lang/magicl/README.md

 MAGICL has two main systems:

 - `MAGICL/CORE`: This is pure Lisp code with no foreign dependencies.
-This system establishes the API of the library nearly completely..
+This system establishes MAGICL's API (for the most part).

-- `MAGICL`: This is the core MAGICL with all extensions loaded.
+- `MAGICL`: This is MAGICL with all extensions loaded.

 The system `MAGICL/CORE` requires: